National Event For Small Business Owners Helps Them Use Technology To Grow Their Business

 The event is designed to help small businesses equip themselves with the best technology and practices available today to increase productivity and profitability and protect them against online threats.

-“Our parent company, TMT, has been running live events for the last 15 years and knows what it takes to put together an event that energizes attendees and creates raving fans.
-Forced to move our big annual event to a virtual platform in April 2020 and frustrated by the lack of quality virtual event platforms available in the marketplace, we quickly tasked our software development team to build a virtual event platform as a part of our custom developed membership management and content delivery platform that has been used and tested by thousands of businesses over the last 12 years,” said Jeff Johnson, Chief Revenue Officer for TMT.
-“Since our inception, we have hosted more than 100 events, hosting some of the largest in the MSP space, including ConnectIT, WITCon and DattoCon.”
+“With companies relying on work-from-anywhere solutions, cloud computing and needing access to everything from anywhere at any time, it is more important than ever to make sure small businesses know what’s available to them in a quickly changing landscape.
+They and their employees can improve their quality of life while increasing productivity and profitability if they have the right tools, software, and support.” said Tim Conard, president/founder of TS Conard, Inc Technology Solutions.
+“It’s also important they know how small businesses and their employees can be targets of online scams, theft or ransom and have the security to ensure they don’t become victims.”

-The first-of-its-kind international event will feature well-known business leaders, tech experts and leading minds showing small businesses how to compete and succeed in many aspects of their business with a concentration on utilizing technology to be more productive, profitable and protected.
-For more information about Small Business Tech Day, go to https://smallbusinesstechday.com/ or call 615-790-5011 and let them know you’d like information on the FREE streaming event happening on December 15th.
+The first-of-its-kind international event will feature well-known business leaders, tech experts and leading minds showing small businesses how to compete and succeed in many aspects of their business with a concentration on utilizing technology to be productive, profitable, and protected.
+For more information about Small Business Tech Day, go to www.SmallBusinessTechDay.com or call (816) 233-3777 and let them know you’d like information on the FREE local event happening on December 15th.

+About Us: Tim Conard is a Marine Corps veteran that founded TS Conard, Inc Technology Solutions in 2003 in the Midland Empire, specializing in manufacturing, transportation, and financial sectors as well as small governments and not-for-profits.
+Tim makes it a priority to ensure that their clients understand the threat landscape and how the right technology protects them.

 Contact Info: